On this page I post some of my adventures around New Mexico, the Southwest, and beyond.

 Find Ellis Trail on AllTrails HERE.

-Embudo and Three Guns Spring (Tres Pistolas) Trail.
+Embudo and Three Guns Spring (Tres Pistolas) Trail, summer of 2020.

 On two separate occasions I hiked the Embudo Trail starting in the Sandia Foothills, and the Three Guns Trail that originates in the Tres Pistolas open space north of Carnuel and Monticello.